thedavidmeister/radiant-brook/README.md

 ## How do I set this up for myself?

 1. Find the `.env.example` file (check `src/AppBundle`) and then create a `.env` file with your own settings/API keys OR export environment variables for each.
-2. Run `app/console trade:bitstamp` whenever you like, this could even be a cron job or whatever
+2. Run `app/console trade:bitstamp` whenever you like, this could even be a cron job or whatevs.

 ## What is the license?